Columbia County Indigent Defense Corporation

 How does Columbia County Indigent Defense Corporation spend its money?

 Columbia County Indigent Defense Corporation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Columbia County Indigent Defense Corporation tax-deductible?